Quantum Sphere-Packing Bounds with Polynomial Prefactors: Notation and Preliminaries

 We define two related information quantities: for every $\alpha\in[0,1]$,

-The term $I_\alpha^{(1)}(P,\mathscr{W})$ is called the \emph{$\alpha$-R\'enyi mutual information} \cite{HT14, WWY14, Nak16a} or the \emph{generalized Holevo quantity}.
-The second term $I_\alpha^{(2)}(P,\mathscr{W})$ can be viewed as a variant of the $\alpha$-R\'enyi mutual information.
+The term $I_\alpha^{(1)}(P,\mathscr{W})$ is called \emph{the order $\alpha$ R\'enyi information} \cite{HT14, WWY14, Nak16a} or the \emph{generalized Holevo quantity}.
+The second term $I_\alpha^{(2)}(P,\mathscr{W})$ can be viewed as a variant of the $\alpha$-R\'enyi mutual information, and we call it the \emph{the order $\alpha$ Augustin information} \cite{Nak18a,Nak18b, CLH18}.
 It can be verified that these two functions are related by Jensen's inequality:

 For the case of $\alpha = 1$, they both equal conventional mutual information, i.e. $I_1^{(1)}(P,\mathscr{W}) = I_1^{(2)}(P,\mathscr{W}) = I(P,\mathscr{W})$.
-Mosonyi and Ogawa \cite[Proposition IV.2]{MO14b} showed that for all $\alpha\in[0,1]$,
+Mosonyi and Ogawa \cite[Proposition 4.2]{MO14b} showed that for all $\alpha\in[0,1]$,